 Jock was selected to work on the Burma-Thai Railway with ‘D’ Force Thailand S Battalion which departed by train for Bampong, Thailand on 14th March 1943.

 Following the 5 day horror train journey S Battalion was accommodated at Konma Transit Camp near Bampong before being trucked to Kanchanaburi where after a brief stopover, rhe men marched to Tarsau Camp, HQ for S Battalion.
-The POWs worked here clearing the way for the construction of the railway before moving to Kanyu II Camp, in the midst of the Hellfire Pass cutting.
+The POWs worked here clearing the way for construction of the railway before moving to Kanyu II Camp, in the midst of Hellfire Pass cutting.

 It was here the men confronted and lived with the worst of ‘speedo’ and monsoonal rains – little food, no medicines for injuries and tropical injuries including ulcers which would eat away at flesh, long working hours without shoes and clothes, cholera and beatings.